-- The ability to advocate with a strong, collaborative, unified voice through participation in a national shared leadership movement
+- The ability to advocate with a strong, collaborative, unified voice through participation in a national shared leadership movement.

-- Involvement in working groups
+- Involvement in working groups and focus groups.

 Membership is open to organizations and individuals that abide by the spirit of the vision and goals of CASDA and agree in principle and practice to the Statement of Agreement (below).

 Learn more about CASDA and what it means to be a member by taking a look at our Membership Package below.

 CASDA is a group of organizations and individuals that share the common belief that Canada’s Federal Government needs a National Autism Strategy.
 The Board of Directors is dedicated to representing and working on behalf of CASDA’s members to ensure issues of mutual importance are being brought to the attention of our Federal Government.